willfaught/willfaught.github.io/content/blog/2023-02-04-the-man-in-the-arena.md

 ---
 categories: [life]
 date: 2023-02-04T14:14:59-08:00
-description: A great passage from a speech by Theodore Roosevelt.
+description: Theodore Roosevelt on critics.
 tags: [inspiring, speeches, theodore roosevelt]
 title: The Man In The Arena
 ---